-High school student drivers should park in the Pavilions lot.
-High school students may NOT park in the parking lots near the school, except for after school hours.
+High school student drivers should park in the public lot east of school.
+High school students may NOT park in the school lots, except for after school hours.
 After the first week of classes, student drivers must display a parking permit.
 The school reserves the right to place a wheel lock on any student vehicle that is driven recklessly, that is parked in an area other than the student parking area, or that lacks a parking permit.
 Permit applications are available at the front office.